aarron-lee/SimpleDeckyTDP/README.md

 | STAPM VALUE         |     0.062 |                    |
 ```

-If you see an error, you may need to set `iomem=relaxed` as a boot parameter for your kernel.
+If you see an error, you may need to set `iomem=relaxed` as a boot parameter for your kernel, or disable secure boot.

 # Install

 ### Prerequisites

 Decky Loader must already be installed.
+If using ryzenadj for TDP control, secure boot must be disabled.

 ### Quick Install / Update